-The famed St. Lawrence Seaway stamp was issued on June 26, 1959, coinciding with the opening of the St. Lawrence Seaway by Queen Elizabeth II and U.S. President Dwight D. Eisenhower.
-A joint issue between Canada and the U.S., the stamp marked the first collaboration between the two countries’ postal services.
+Canada’s famed St. Lawrence Seaway stamp (Scott #387) was issued on June 26, 1959, coinciding with the seaway’s official opening by Queen Elizabeth II and U.S. President Dwight Eisenhower.

-The first report of the discovery of the Seaway invert was when a young office boy from the Marlborough Hotel in Winnipeg purchased 30 stamps from a post office outlet in the Eaton store on Aug.
+The first report of the discovery of the Seaway invert was when a young office boy from Winnipeg’s Marlborough Hotel purchased 30 stamps from a post office outlet in the Eaton store on Aug.
 20, 1959.
 It’s believed more than 200 examples exist today.
 Mint singles are listed in the Unitrade Specialized Catalogue of Canadian Stamps at $16,000.